 - Working safely with trauma (Portsmouth Abuse and Rape Counselling Service)

-- Working with systematic and ritual sexual abuse (Circles South East)
+- Systematic and ritual sexual abuse (Circles South East)

-- Strengths-based approaches including the Better Lives Model (Circles South East)
+- Strengths-based approaches inc. the Better Lives Model

-- Working with relational trauma (Positive Outcomes for Dissociative Survivors).
+- Working with relational trauma / Dealing with Distress - Working with suicide & self harm; Working with Shame / Dissociation and DID (Positive Outcomes for Dissociative Survivors).

 What I can offer you: